Viewer tutorial#

 • Duplicate Layer - creates a second copy of the selected layer.
 Can be used on Points, Shapes, Labels, and Image layers.
 This is useful for testing your analysis on a copy instead of on the original image.

-• Convert to Labels - converts an Image layer to a Labels layer.
+• Convert to Labels - converts an Image layer to a Labels layer (if the data is already of type int it is not copied or altered, only the representation is changed, making this fully reversible).
 This is useful for converting a binary image segmentation map to a labels layer with each segmented object denoted by its own integer.
-Can also be used on a Shapes layer.
+Can also be used on a Shapes layer, in this case a new Labels layer will be created.

-• Convert to Image - converts a Labels layer into an Image layer.
+• Convert to Image - converts a Labels layer into an Image layer (the data is not copied or altered, only the representation is changed, making this fully reversible).

 • Convert datatype - converts a Labels layer into int8, int16, int32, int64, uint8, uint16, uint32, or uint64 data types.
 The initial data type is the data type of the data itself.